JasmeetSinghBali/JSentrix/nuances/DEV.md

 Phase 2D: Scalability
 Steps
 Goal✅
-Replace your in-memory active_streams (or any in-memory broadcaster) with Redis Pub/Sub, so all Go Fiber instances can broadcast/receive events in a horizontally scalable way.
+Replace any in-memory broadcaster with Redis Pub/Sub, so all Go Fiber instances can broadcast/receive events in a horizontally scalable way.
 - Add Redis Pub/Sub ✅
 - Replace in-memory active_streams with Redis. ✅
 - Horizontal Scaling ✅

-Deploy multiple Go Fiber instances with load balancer.
+Deploy multiple Go Fiber instances with load balancer.✅ Replace inmemory active_streams in mcp_server similar to gofiber approach ✅

 Kafka for Event Streaming
 Decouple MCP and Go Fiber with Kafka topics.
 ```